 - Figures released as part of the CSO COVID-19 Social Impact Survey series identifies that the proportion of young adults (18-34 years) who increased their consumption of alcohol has decreased as the pandemic evolved during 2020.
 Further to this, the percentage of 18-34-year-olds who decreased their alcohol consumption increased from 22.9% in April 2020 to 35.5% in November 2020.

 - In data gathered as part of the Growing Up in Ireland: special COVID-19 survey, 60% of 22-year-olds reported that they were drinking less than usual which balanced with those drinking more than usual.

 Prevalence of hazardous drinking in Ireland

 When asked to recall the number of occasions in the previous year that they had six or more standard drinks on a single occasion, Irish drinkers reported an average of 16 occasions (Drinkaware, 2019).
 This question has not been repeated in subsequent Barometers.

-Drinkaware Index data showed that close to one in five (19%) Irish drinkers report consumption of seven or more standard drinks on a typical day of drinking i.e. exceeding binge drinking levels.
+Drinkaware Index data showed that close to one in five (19%) Irish drinkers report consumption of six or more standard drinks on a typical day of drinking i.e., exceeding binge drinking levels.
 The Drinkaware Index also provides data on hazardous consumption among younger adults, finding that 34% of under 25s consume six-plus standard drinks on a single occasion each week – the highest percentage among any age group and almost double the 18% of 25-34-year-olds consuming at that level on a weekly basis.